CanberraGrammar/codecadets-2018/unityterrain.md

 <img src="https://canberragrammar.github.io/codecadets-2018/Resources/unityterrain/4_edit_textures_button.PNG" alt="edit textures" style="width: 100%;"/>

-Click on `add texture`, then select.
+Click on `add texture`, then one of the `select` squares.
 Search for grass, you should see a grass texture, this one will cover the entire terrain by default.
 If you want your primary ground texture to be something like sand, add that one first as it will cover the whole terrain.

 <img src="https://canberragrammar.github.io/codecadets-2018/Resources/unityterrain/5_add_texture.png" alt="add textures" style="width: 100%;"/>

-Add more than one texture for variety, int he example there is grass and sand but you may find more to use.
+Add more than one texture for variety, in this example there is grass and sand but you may find more to use.

-`TO-DO` use an alternate texture you create variety in your terrain.
+`TO-DO` use an alternate texture to create variety in your terrain.
 Select the `Paint Texture` tool and choose a brush, then you can paint that texture on your terrain.

 <img src="https://canberragrammar.github.io/codecadets-2018/Resources/unityterrain/6_texture_paint.PNG" alt="paint textures" style="width: 100%;"/>

 To further diversify your terrain, you may wish to add trees to make a forrest.

 `TO-DO` select the `Paint Trees` tool and add a tree texture by clicking the `Edit Trees` button.

 <img src="https://canberragrammar.github.io/codecadets-2018/Resources/unityterrain/7_edit_trees.PNG" alt="tree textures" style="width: 100%;"/>